 The performance objective of this network is to enable the alert message to be transmitted to the robotic telescopes in less than 30 seconds after detection on board the satellite.
-The results of the observations from the GFT telescopes are sent back to the FSC and finally disseminated to the large telescopes.
-These large telescopes, with a smaller field of view, will allow the acquisition of the spectrum of the burst and thus the estimation, by measuring the redshift, of its distance.
-If everything goes smoothly, it should take less than 4 min to start acquiring GRB optical spectra with large telescopes.
+The results of the observations made by the GFT telescopes are sent back to the FSC before being broadcast to the large telescopes.
+These large telescopes, with their smaller field of view, can acquire the spectrum of the burst and thus estimate its distance by measuring the redshift.
+If all goes well, thanks to this system, it takes less than 4 minutes for the large optical telescopes to begin acquiring the spectrum of an outburst.

 - Hartebeesthoek in South Africa (HBK)